Estimative Index Explained

 Also of great importance, and often overlooked, is to have good water circulation around the whole tank.
 This is vital in getting the CO2 and nutrients to the plants.
 As a general guideline aim for 10x or more of rated filter flow to tank volume.

-If you have very low magnesium levels in your tap water then adding an extra 5-10ppm magnesium from magnesium sulphate at each water change should work well.
+If you have very low magnesium levels in your tap water then adding an extra 5-10ppm magnesium from magnesium sulphate at each water change should work well and TNC GH Boost if you are unsure of the Calcium levels.
 Use the Dosing Calculator to work out how much you require for your tank size.

 Resources